richardMarcell/richardMarcell/README.md

 - 🎓 **Background:** Bachelor’s Degree in Information Systems Technology at Institute of Technology and Business Sabda Setia

-- 💼 **Current Role:** Full Stack Web Developer at PT Turbin Inovasi Indonesia
+- 💼 **Current Role:** Programming Teacher at SMK Kristen Immanuel Pontianak

 - 🌱 **Activity:** I’m always learning and exploring new technologies to improve my skills and deliver high-quality solutions.